dgageot/dockercon16/README.md

   ```
   docker-compose port web 80
   ```
+If you get `0.0.0.0` as an answer on the command above, don't use it and use the output of `docker-machine ip default` instead as the ip address.

 Each time the page is refreshed, you will see a sentence composed of 5 random
 words: a noun, an adjective, a verb, a noun and an adjective.
 That's a "Cadavre